Working class in the United States: Political role of the white working class

+According to Nate Cohn, Trump made his largest gains among the least-educated and lowest-income White voters, while Hillary Clinton made her largest gains among the best-educated and most affluent White voters.
+In particular, Trump gained the most among Whites who did not graduate from college, while Whites with graduate degrees dramatically shifted towards Clinton.
+Clinton still won the lowest-income voters as a whole.

 According to Lynn Vavreck and colleagues, survey data revealed that economic insecurities mattered to Trump voters most when connected to a racial animus, with the job losses being specifically important when lost to an out-group, in a composite they called 'racialized economics'.
 Trump supporters have in turn been claimed to have actually have their jobs threatened by Trump's policies, but have continued supporting him.
 Jonathan Metzl has claimed that low-income white men in Missouri, Tennessee and Kansas oppose policies that support people in their position because they believe that undeserving groups would benefit from them.
 Arlie Russell Hochschild has studied working-class people in Louisiana, and come to the conclusion that what is motivating them is a feeling, which she calls the Deep Story:You are patiently standing in a long line leading up a hill, as in a pilgrimage.
 You are situated in the middle of this line, along with others who are also white, older, Christian, predominantly male, some with college degrees, some not.
 Just over the brow of the hill is the American Dream, the goal of everyone waiting in line....
 You've suffered long hours, layoffs, and exposure to dangerous chemicals at work, and received reduced pensions.
 You have shown moral character through trial by fire, and the American Dream of prosperity and security is a reward for all of this, showing who you have been and are—a badge of honor....

 Look!
 You see people cutting in line ahead of you!
 You're following the rules.
 They aren't.
 As they cut in, it feels like you are being moved back.
 How can they just do that?
 Who are they?
 Some are black.
 Through affirmative action plans, pushed by the federal government, they are being given preference for places in colleges and universities, apprenticeships, jobs, welfare payments, and free lunches....
 Women, immigrants, refugees, public sector workers—where will it end?
 Your money is running through a liberal sympathy sieve you don't control or agree with....
 But it's people like you who have made this country great.
 You feel uneasy.
 It has to be said: the line cutters irritate you....
 You are a stranger in your own land.
 You do not recognize yourself in how others see you.
 It is a struggle to feel seen and honored....
 [Y]ou are slipping backward.